Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: DPP in Binomial Model Revisited

 \subsection{Numerical Results}

-Given the theoretical discussions in Section~\ref{subsec:theory_binomial}, we demonstrate the DPP for Binomial models via the numerical example similar to~\citet{xie2013incorporating}.
-Figure~\ref{fig:binomial_corr_untransformed} and Table~\ref{tab:binomial_example} summarizes the results under different prior specifications, corresponding to those given in Section~\ref{subsec:theory_binomial}.
+Given the theoretical discussions in Section~\ref{subsec:theory_binomial}, we demonstrate the DPP for Binomial models via the numerical examples.
+Table~\ref{tab:binomial_example} summarizes the results under different prior specifications, corresponding to those given in Section~\ref{subsec:theory_binomial}.

-As we can see from Table~\ref{tab:binomial_example}, having apriori correlations between $p_0$ and $p_1$ can alleviate the DPP though cannot diminish it.
+As we can see from Table~\ref{tab:binomial_example}, having apriori negative correlations between $p_0$ and $p_1$ can alleviate the DPP though cannot diminish it, while the situation is worse when there is positive correlation between $p_0$ and $p_1$ a priori.
 Having larger prior variances (Gauss B as opposed to Gauss A) can alleviate the DPP too: the prior impact becomes more and more negligible with a larger and larger prior variance.
+And in fact, in our case, the Gauss B variance is large enough to have eliminated the DPP in several cases (ones with large absolute correlations).
+Furthermore, we note that we also list the posterior intervals in Table~\ref{tab:binomial_example}, just to illustrate that the posterior interval covers the prior mean and MLE in some cases while misses one or both in other cases.
+Again, we do not discuss alternative definitions of DPP that extends the framework beyond point estimates in this paper.
+However, the lengths of the posterior intervals, together with the posterior mean values, reveal how bad/moderate the DPP is in each different case.

-Next we examine some other more ``flexible'' priors (with either unknown prior parameter $\rho$ or both $\sigma$ and $\rho$) on this Binomial example.
+Next we examine some other more ``flexible'' priors (with either only unknown prior parameter $r$ or both unknown $\boldsymbol\sigma$ and $r$) on this Binomial example.
 We can see from Table~\ref{tab:binomial_continued_otherpriors} that if we do not fix the prior variances and fit the variance parameters, the DPP does not occur.
 This is because the data is providing information to the prior specification thus the prior and likelihood are more aligned.
 And DPP is avoided.

 In summary, by studying the DPP for the Binomial model both theoretically and numerically, we confirm our conjecture that the guidance given by studying the DPP for exponential-quadratic likelihoods can also be applied when the likelihood is far from being exponential-quadratic.
 The DPP for general likelihood cases are slightly more tricky than exponential-quadratic cases, as we demonstrate in this section.
 Thus practitioners working with highly non-exponential-quadratic likelihoods shall be more cautious and be aware of the pitfalls of using informative priors.